 But owing to a high-risk business does not mean that you won’t be able to open a merchant account.
 It does mean, though, that it may be more assertive to set one up.
 Merchant account providers such as banks and independent sales organizations will also acknowledge how long you have been in business, your credit history, and any previous merchant accounts you have held with other processors.

-What are the tips to increase your merchant account eligibility?
+What are the tips to increase your high risk merchant account approval eligibility?

 To increase your merchant account eligibility, one needs to follow certain below-mentioned tips such as –